18F/health-tracking-course/collections/_rubric/id-medium-3.md

  **The facilitator should open up a shared document that the group can use to take notes before the session starts.**

-1.  **Check in**. {% include countdowntimer minutes=5 %} First, check in with each-other.
+1.  **Check in**. {% include countdowntimer minutes=5 %} First, check in with each other.
 How is everyone doing?
 Take a moment to share something positive from the week, either at work or at home.
 2.  **Understand**. {% include countdowntimer minutes=20 %} What questions do you have about monitoring systems?
 Share out the points where you were less clear and see if the group can help you come to a place of greater understanding and insight.
 3.  **Questioning**. {% include countdowntimer minutes=5 %} You've thought about questions you could ask your states.
 Using the shared document provided by the facilitator, transfer your questions into that document.
 You can type them in or copy-paste them.
 Take 5 minutes to get that information into one place that everyone can see.
 4.  **Sharing**.
 After capturing those questions, have one member of the group read them out.
 5.  **Strategize**. {% include countdowntimer minutes=30 %} The big question is this: **how can you transform the practices of your state to be more robust and secure?** As a group, discuss the questions you can ask and (to a lesser degree) the practices you currently see or don't see.
 Attempt to come up with a refinement on the questions your cohort has developed, so that you have a focused and revised set of 5-10 questions that you can use to guide conversation with a state regarding systems and security monitoring.
-(If you need two lists of questions, one for systems monitoring and one for security, go ahead... always, do what makes productive sense to the group!)
+If you need two lists of questions, one for systems monitoring and one for security, go ahead... always, do what makes productive sense to the group!
-6.  **Share Out**. {% include countdowntimer minutes=5 %} Make sure you've captured your questions in a form that can be shared more broadly.
+6.  **Share out**. {% include countdowntimer minutes=5 %} Make sure you've captured your questions in a form that can be shared more broadly.
 Put an introductory note on the questions and share them out to colleagues.
 Create an open space in your team for people to have coffee with you (virtually, as need be) to discuss the questions and the context for your thoughts on this.